As mentioned, the Calathea can be kept well in the house. This plant will color the house in places where other plants do not like to be.

 The Calathea is best served at temperatures between 15 and 23 degrees.

-The Calathea is a shade loving plant and does not like sunlight.
+The Calathea is a shadow-loving plant and does not like sunlight.

 Give the Calathea a splash of water twice a week.